Cable and Satellite

 - See our dedicated SUPER CHANNEL page

-Launched in 1987, this station was the BBC's first entertainment channel available via satellite and cable across Europe, Asia, the Middle East and Africa, broadcasting 24 hours a day.
+Launched in 1987, this station (previously called BBC TV Europe and then BBC World Service Television) was the BBC's first entertainment channel available via satellite and cable across Europe, Asia, the Middle East and Africa, broadcasting 24 hours a day.

 BBC Prime aired a selection of BBC as well as ITV programming, including Doctor Who.